Expert Authority: 9 Proven Ways to Build Visibility, Trust, and Clients (Without Posting More Content)

 1. Audit your assets: list skills, stories and experiences you’ve undervalued.

-2. Schedule a discovery call with a coach who cares: get external perspective on the quickest leverage points for your brand.
+3. Schedule a discovery call: get external perspective on the quickest leverage points for your brand.

-3. Find a coach for a specific need: whether it’s branding, public speaking, podcast strategy, audiobook production, hire someone with the right expertise.
+4. Find a coach for a specific need: whether it’s podcast strategy, audiobook production or messaging, hire someone with the right expertise.

-If you want to learn more about my coaching programs see:
+If you want to learn more about Christine’s Accelerator coaching programs, see:

 https://www.ExpertAuthorityCoach.com